 I want to be the person that makes a difference in someone else’s life, not because I want acknowledgement for it, but because I want to pay it forward and pay it forward as often as I can.

 Thank you for being the one person who stood up for me.
 I wish you all the best in everything you do, and I hope someone returns the favour should you ever need it.

 As always, leave your feedback in the comments section below.
 Also, let me know if you tried writing a gratitude letter in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.